Srilasya22/CustomerPersistenceForecasting-MLOps/README.md

 To set up this project on your local machine, follow these steps:

 1. Develop the project in python 3.9 version
+2. Create and activate virtual environment
-2. Clone the repository: `git clone https://github.com/Srilasya22/CustomerPersistenceForecasting-MLOps.git`
+3. Clone the repository: `git clone https://github.com/Srilasya22/CustomerPersistenceForecasting-MLOps.git`
-3. Install the required dependencies: `pip install -r requirements.txt`
+4. Install the required dependencies: `pip install -r requirements.txt`

 ## Exploring Data